 5 Motivation Tips When the Couch is Calling Your NameBy Elisa - Jenny Craig

 It’s Friday afternoon—you just got home from work after a long and stressful week.
 You had plans to hit the park for a walk and make a healthy dinner at home but, instead, you find yourself on the couch in your pajamas, watching your favorite television series—take-out box in-hand.
 And just like that, your weight loss motivation seems to have vanished.
-Sound familiar?
+Does this weight loss story sound familiar?

 Weight loss is a journey: we all have days when our motivation to eat right and exercise is sky high—and other days when we can’t seem to get off the couch.
 Instead of criticizing yourself when days like these happen, try to realize that weight loss is a process.
 By shifting your focus to finding ways to restore your motivation, you may help your weight loss success overall.

 1. Think about Why You Want to Lose Weight

 One of the best motivation tips for losing weight is to write down all the reasons why you want to drop the extra pounds.
 Maybe you want to have more energy to do what you love during the day—or perhaps you want to lose weight to improve your health.
 We all have our reasons, and knowing yours can serve as an excellent catalyst for change.

 Once you’ve written your reasons down, try to read them once a week, or enough to keep them top of mind.
 By reminding yourself of the reasons why you decided to adopt a new, healthier lifestyle, it may make it less likely that you will stray from your healthy eating and exercise plans.
 Research shows that people are more likely to be successful with their weight loss efforts when the desire to change their lifestyle comes from within.1